 Here's a brief rundown of the mileage tracking apps that I looked at.

-These are two free apps that have manual tracking capability.
+These are two free mileage trackers that require you to manually start and stop tracking.
 I list them together because of the similarity in how they work from a tracking standpoint.
 Both will provide a map showing the route you drove.
 Both require you to manually start and stop your tracking for each trip.
-They tend to be memory hogs.
-They are different in their other features, where Stride has a very basic expense tracking feature, while Gridwise automatically pulls your earnings reports from the various apps and gives you some analytics on your earnings.
+They both have extremely limited expense tracking functions and neither has an online portal you can log into.

 Quickbooks Self Employed is actually a bookkeeping program designed for self employed individuals.
-After the promotional period, the cost is $15 per month, there is no free option.
+After the promotional period, the cost is $15 per month with no free option.
 They added a mileage tracking app to integrate with their program.
 The mileage tracking is automatic.
 Quickbooks Self Employed does not provide a route detail, only a starting and ending point of your trip.

-MileIQ does allow you to track up to 40 trips per month for free.
+MileIQ does allow you to keep track of your mileage on up to 40 trips per month for free.
 For typical delivery days for me, that comes out to about 4 days worth.
 The paid version does allow unlimited tracking.
 Like Quickbooks Self Employed, it does not provide a map of the route that you took, only a starting and finishing point.

 The Triple Whammy (This is what I do).

-My primary tracking is using my Google Sheets spreadsheet.
+My primary tracking method is a Google Sheets spreadsheet.
 Mine is pretty extensive – for each day I have starting and finishing odometer readings, total miles, an earnings breakdown of each delivery app, the number of miles I drove, and a list of statistics (profit per hour, trips per hour, etc).

 It doesn't stop there.
-I actually two other records for each day.
+I actually have two other records for each day.